-While taking minoxidil, you will need to measure your heart rate by checking your pulse.
+While taking Loniten, you will need to measure your heart rate by checking your pulse.
 Your doctor or nurse can show you how to check your pulse.

-Weigh yourself each day while you are taking minoxidil.
+Weigh yourself each day while you are taking Loniten.
 Call your doctor if you gain more than 5 pounds quickly.

 Your blood pressure will need to be checked often.
 Your heart function may also need to be checked using an electrocardiograph or ECG (sometimes called an EKG).

 Keep using this medicine as directed, even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medicine for the rest of your life.